Add Sensory Activities to Your Child’s Play

 Why is sensory play so important for children?

 Sensory play can be defined as anything that activates a child’s senses (touch, smell, taste, sight, hearing, movement, and balance).
-As an Occupational Therapist, I love incorporating sensory play because it is a FUN way to target goals.
-This type of play fosters creativity, promotes language development, supports cognitive growth, improves problem solving skills, and facilitates social interaction opportunities.
-As a society, we spend so much time discussing deficits or short-comings.
+KTL’s Occupational Therapists incorporate sensory play because it is a FUN way to target goals.
+This type of play fosters creativity, promotes language development, supports cognitive growth, improves problem-solving skills, and facilitates social interaction opportunities.

 What ages of children would benefit from sensory input/play?